A function is a name for a particular calculation. Because it has

 Unlike most languages, functions in Octave may return multiple values.
 For example, the following statement

 computes the singular value decomposition of the matrix

 assigns the three result matrices to

-The left side of a multiple assignment expression is itself a list of expressions, and is allowed to be a list of variable names or index expressions.
+The left side of a multiple assignment expression is itself a list of expressions, that is, a list of variable names potentially qualified by index expressions.
 See also Index Expressions, and Assignment Ops.

 |• Call by Value|